AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/managing-people-in-smart-lists/find-and-merge-duplicate-people.md

 >[!PREREQUISITES]
 >
->Finding and merging duplicates will involve the use of [built-in/system smart lists](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-built-in-system-smart-lists.md){target="_blank"}.
+>Finding and merging duplicates will involve the use of [built-in/system Smart Lists](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/use-built-in-system-smart-lists.md){target="_blank"}.

 >[!NOTE]
 >